pwwang/biopipen/docs/pipelines/scrna_basic.md

     docker run \
         --rm \
         -p 18521:18521 \
-        # Map current directory to /workdir in the container, and set it as the working directory
+        # Map current directory to /workdir in the container,
+        # and set it as the working directory
         -v .:/workdir -w /workdir \
         biopipen/scrna_basic:master \
-        pipen board biopipen.ns.scrna_basic:ScrnaBasic
+        pipen board biopipen.ns.scrna_basic:ScrnaBasic \
+            -a /biopipen/board.toml \
+            -s ./.pipen-board
     ```

     or using singularity: